TotallyInformation/node-red-contrib-uibuilder/V2-PROGRESS.md

   - [ ] Add file delete (button is in place but disabled) - needs a confirm dialogue
   - [ ] Deleting one of the template files will reset it to the default if the copy flag is enabled in the main properties.
   - [ ] Add validation hints for users
+  - [ ] Use https://api.npms.io/v2/package/node-red-contrib-uibuilder to highlight installed modules that have updates

 - [x] Move back-end log files from `<userDir>` to `<uibRoot>/.logs`